-We then ask them about the location of the center of gravity in this new situation (equilibrist upside down with clay on the hands).
+We then ask the students about the location of the center of gravity in this new situation (equilibrist upside down with clay on the hands).
 A few of them may think it is located in the same place as before (in the middle of the chest), but the majority will believe that it is located in the head of the puppet, more specifically in its hair.
 In other words, they believe it is located at the point where the head touches the finger.

-Without giving the correct answer, we ask them to locate the CG exactly using the second method mentioned above, by suspending the equilibrist (with clay on his hands) through the needle in the support.
-We first suspend it by the hole in one foot and draw the vertical line with the help of a plumb line.
-Then we suspend it by the hole in the other foot and draw the second vertical, as in Fig. 3.46.
+Without giving the correct answer, we ask them to locate the CG exactly using the second method mentioned previously.
+That is, to locate the CG by suspending the equilibrist (with clay on his hands) through the needle in the support.
+We first suspend it by the hole in one foot and draw the vertical line with the help of a plumb line, as in Figure 5.5 (a).

+Then we suspend it by the hole in the other foot and draw the second vertical.
 We must tell the students that it is important to locate the CG precisely.
 This should be done carefully.
 When they try to do this, some of them say that the method "does not work," because the vertical lines do not seem to intersect (that is, they do not intersect where they expected).
 Despite this initial reaction, we ask them to continue with the experiment.
-The final result, when the verticals are carefully drawn, is something like the result shown in Fig. 3.46.
+The final result, when the verticals are carefully drawn, is something like the result shown in Figure 5.5 (b).

-If we extend these two verticals, we see that they intersect outside the head, at a point along the axis of symmetry of the puppet, between the head and the hands (or between the hair and the lower part of the clay).
+If we extend these two verticals, we see that they intersect outside the head, at a point along the axis of symmetry of the puppet, between the head and the hands (or between the hair and the lower part of the clay), Figure 5.5 (b).

-Fig. 3.47.
-Another way of finding the CG of the equilibrist with modeling clay in both hands.

 It is interesting to ask the students to make a drawing like this in their notebooks, full size, utilizing their own puppet with clay on the hands as a model.

+Figure 5.5: Finding the CG of the equilibrist with modeling clay in both hands.

 In order to locate the CG of the puppet with clay on the hands exactly, we ask the students to balance the puppet sideways, in a vertical plane, resting some point of the arm on the horizontal needle, until the body of the puppet stays parallel to the floor.
-The CG is located at the intersection of the axis of symmetry of the body with the vertical line passing through the needle, obtained with the help of a plumb line, as in Fig. 3.47.
+The CG is located at the intersection of the axis of symmetry of the body with the vertical line passing through the needle, obtained with the help of a plumb line, as in Figure 5.6.